-Our lawyers regularly represent clients in family & divorce matters at the High Court of Malaya in different states of Peninsular Malaysia, more particularly in the states of Penang, Kuala Lumpur, Selangor, Johor, Negeri Sembilan and Malacca.
+Our lawyers regularly represent clients in family & divorce matters relating to non-Muslims at the High Court of Malaya in different states of Peninsular Malaysia, more particularly in the states of Penang, Kuala Lumpur, Selangor, Johor, Negeri Sembilan and Malacca.

 If you have obtained a divorce order outside of Malaysia, we can also apply to the High Court of Malaya to get your foreign divorce order recognised and registered in Malaysia.